Workday/warp-core/gh-pages-src/content/contents/getting_started_java.md

 }
 {{< /highlight >}}

-Alternatively, we also provide a "ParameterResolver" that allows resolution of "WarpInfo".
-"WarpInfo" is similar to Junit "TestInfo", but also allows users to access metadata about current test iteration sequences.
-Note, however, that this parameter resolver is tightly coupled to warp-core invocation context extensions, and will only work for tests annotated with "@WarpTest".
+Alternatively, we also provide a `ParameterResolver` that allows resolution of `WarpInfo`. `WarpInfo` is similar to Junit `TestInfo`, but also allows users to access metadata about current test iteration sequences.
+Note, however, that this parameter resolver is tightly coupled to warp-core invocation context extensions, and will only work for tests annotated with `@WarpTest`.

 Java:
 {{< highlight java "linenos=, style=perldoc" >}}